1,000+ Opportunities

 The annual report for Saint Thomas lists the organizations that have received grants that year, the amount, and the purpose for the grant.
 Worldwide Anglican Communion Episcopal Church in the USA Episcopal Diocese of New York

-Based on current listing details, eligibility includes: Not-for-profit organizations within the Episcopal Diocese of New York working with the socially disadvantaged, or supporting arts and music programs in underserved communities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Not-for-profit organizations within the Episcopal Diocese of New York working with the socially disadvantaged, or supporting arts and music programs in underserved communities.
+Confirm the full requirements in the official notice before applying.